Pumpkin (PKIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pumpkin Historical Price

-According to the latest data gathered on Pumpkin live price page, the current price of Pumpkin is 0.0028376USD.
-The circulating supply of Pumpkin(PKIN) is 874.43M PKIN , giving it a market capitalization of $2.48M.
+According to the latest data gathered on Pumpkin live price page, the current price of Pumpkin is 0.00277725USD.
+The circulating supply of Pumpkin(PKIN) is 874.43M PKIN , giving it a market capitalization of $2.43M.

 The Pumpkin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PKIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.